Kim Beazley: Governor of Western Australia, 2018–2022

 In September 2017, it was reported that Beazley was the favoured choice of the premier of Western Australia, Mark McGowan, to replace Kerry Sanderson as governor of Western Australia when Sanderson's term expired in 2018.
-On 3 April 2018, McGowan confirmed that on his advice, Elizabeth II, Queen of Australia had approved Beazley to replace Sanderson.
+On 3 April 2018, McGowan confirmed that on his advice, Elizabeth II had approved Beazley to replace Sanderson.
 Beazley was sworn in as governor on 1 May 2018.
 In an interview with John Anderson in 2018, Beazley explained why he continued in public life:

 I've always had a concern with Australian survival, when you look at the various commitments I've had in political life, an awful lot of it revolves around our national defence.
 And the sense that I have is that survival is a close-run thing for Australia.
 Survival on many fronts.
 The quality of our community is part of that.
 Our education system is part of that.
 Our family life is part of that.
 But also the physical defence of our approaches is part of that.
 You think about your kids.
 You think about your grandkids.
 You think about everybody else's kids.
 You think about your friends.
 And you think, what we've got here is a society worth preserving and worth improving.
 And if you find yourself lucky enough to engage with it ... then you must continue.

 Chairman of the Australian War Memorial Council

 Beazley was appointed chairman of the Australian War Memorial Council on 2 December 2022.
 In this role he has continued to speak on matters of Australia's defence.
 He has strongly supported progress on the AUKUS security partnership, arguing that nuclear-powered submarines will be "worth the wait" and advocating for faster approvals for the export of nuclear materials.
-Beazley has expressed concern that successive Australian governments had “dropped the ball” on defence spending since the end of the Cold War.
+Beazley has expressed concern that successive Australian governments had "dropped the ball" on defence spending since the end of the Cold War.
 He has argued that a further $5 to $8 billion in military expenditure was needed annually to ensure Australia could adequately defend itself.